Thai army chief urges rivals to talk after declaring martial law

 Twenty-eight people have been killed and 700 injured since the anti-government protests began in November last year.

-The crisis is the latest chapter in a near-decade-long power struggle between former telecoms tycoon Thaksin and the royalist establishment that has brought the country to the brink of recession and even raised fears of civil war.
+The crisis is the latest installment of a near-decade-long power struggle between former telecoms tycoon Thaksin and the royalist establishment that has brought the country to the brink of recession and even raised fears of civil war.

 NO MARCHES